Ghor es-Safi: Tawahin es-Sukkar sugar cane factory

 Efforts were mostly focused on learning about a sugar factory located at sub-site Tawahin as-Sukkar (also known as Tawahin es-Sukkar or Maṣna‘ as-Sukkar).

 Locally produced sugar would have been sold as an export throughout the world; sugar is considered by some scholars to have been the "cash crop" of the southern Levant during the medieval period.

 There is both an eastern and western pressing room which helped archaeologists understand the settlement and agricultural patterns at the site since 12,000 years ago.
 The pressing rooms are accompanied by a penstock used for irrigation and water resource management.
 It is believed that a building nearby to the pressing rooms was used to boil the raw sugar cane in order to make refined sugar, based on sugar fragment evidence displayed at the site.
 Sugar and molasses pots were among the materials recovered during excavations.

 Lot's Cave

 Also near this location is Deir 'Ain 'Abata / Saint Lot's Cave, with the excavated ruins of the Byzantine Monastery of St Lot.

+Babatha

+Maḥoza, the hometown of Babatha, a Jewish refugee from the early 2nd century known for her extensive surviving personal documents found in the Judaean Desert, is believed to have been located in the Ghor es-Safi.